MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 By adding CSS to presentational components to 'fix' layout issues, we are adding hidden dependencies between components.
 For long term maintainability, it's far better to fix these problems at the layout level.

 I know this is not always simple, so I'm going to give you an escape hatch.
 However, consider this the `!important` of CSS-in-JS.
 Use it when you absolutely must, and use it right.
-For certian types of components (usually `inline-block` elements where content is dependent on dynamic data and there is no obvious parent layout component) it sometimes makes sense to add a utility class, or a prop to set a single CSS property.
+For certain types of components (usually `inline-block` elements where content is dependent on dynamic data and there is no obvious parent layout component) it sometimes makes sense to add a utility class, or a prop to set a single CSS property.
 If possible, these should still remain separate from the presentational component and be imported from a utility file.
 I suggest naming this `liabilities.js` or `debt.js`.

 Always try to avoid hard coding `width` and `height` in presentational components.